-CO_2 emission figures reported to the Climate and Pollution Agency are compared with calculations at Statistics Norway using the amount of reducing agents and emission factors.
+Annually reported figures on CO_2 emissions are controlled by the Norwegian Environment Agency.
+In addition, the reported figures are occasionally compared with calculations at Statistics Norway using the amount of reducing agents and emission factors.
 This method is recommended by IPCC when data from measurements are not available.

-Annually reported emission figures are first controlled by the Climate and Pollution Agency and then by Statistics Norway.

 Adjustments and recalculations have been done for years where reported emission figures seem to be unreasonably high or low compared with previous years.
 This is applicable when the variations in the reported emission figures do not have a natural explanation.
 The specific QA/QC carried out in 2006 for greenhouse gases from industrial processes is described in Appendix I.